Background pattern

 Taking Perindopril Krka with food, drinks, and alcohol

-It is recommended to take Perindopril Krka before eating to reduce the influence of food on the way the medicine works.
+It is recommended to take Perindopril Krka before meals to reduce the influence of food on the way the medicine works.
 Drinking alcohol while taking Perindopril Krka may cause dizziness.
-You should consult your doctor if drinking alcohol is advised for you while you are being treated with Perindopril Krka.
+You should consult your doctor if alcohol consumption is advisable for you while being treated with Perindopril Krka.

 Pregnancy, breastfeeding, and fertility